Kassaby03/OpenMP-MergeSort-vs-CUDA-Bitonic-Sort/README.md

-# Project 2 — OpenMP MergeSort vs CUDA Bitonic Sort
+# OpenMP MergeSort vs CUDA Bitonic Sort

 ## Overview
 This project implements three highly-optimized sorting algorithms with a unified benchmarking CLI and an automated Python visualization pipeline: